-- Enquiring of directors and inspection of policy documentation as to the Company's high-level policies and procedures to prevent and detect fraud and the Company's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud; - Reviewing Board minutes; and - Considering remuneration incentive schemes and performance targets for management and directors.
+- Enquiring of Directors, and internal audit and inspection of policy documentation as to the Company's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and Company's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading company board minutes

+- Considering remuneration incentive schemes and performance targets for management and directors. - Using analytical procedures to identify any unusual or unexpected relationships.

-We communicated identified fraud risks throughout the audit and remained alert to any indications of fraud.
-As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries.
-On this audit we do not believe there is a fraud risk related to revenue recognition because we consider that there are limited incentives and opportunities to fraudulently adjust revenue recognized.
-We also performed procedures to address the risk of bias in accounting estimates and judgements such as pension assumptions.
+We communicated identified fraud risks throughout the audit team and remained alert to any indications of fraud throughout the audit.

+As required by auditing standards and taking into account possible pressures to meet profit targets, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements such as those used in pension assumptions.
+On this audit we do not believe there is a fraud risk related to revenue recognition because there are no complexities or significant areas of estimation or judgement.

 We did not identify any additional fraud risks.